-Cognitive processes can range from being aware of external changes, to conscious cognition, which entails being aware of internal and external inputs, to primary consciousness, which includes the ability to create mental situations in order to make decisions.54 Whether animals can have feelings or are capable of sentient thought, and what sentient thought entails, has been debated since the earliest philosophers examined the issue.55 Darwin described sentience as "feelings that matter" that guide animals, including humans, towards successful behaviors.56 While the percentage of people who believe animals have cognitive powers vary with the species of animals named, it has been found that scientists have the lowest levels of belief that animals can have cognitive abilities when compared to lay people and significantly less than those who identify as animal welfare supporters.57 Under the laws of Quebec, all animals are recognized as sentient and are to be treated in a manner that ensures their welfare and safety.58
+sentient thought, and what sentient thought entails, has been debated since the earliest philosophers examined the issue.
+61 Darwin described sentience as "feelings that matter" and guide animals, including humans, towards successful behaviors.
+62 While the percentage of people who believe animals have cognitive abilities vary with the species of animals named, it has been found that scientists have the lowest levels of belief that animals can have cognitive abilities when compared to lay people and significantly less than those who identify as animal welfare supporters.
+63 Interestingly, under the laws of Quebec, all animals are recognized as sentient and are to be treated in a manner that ensures their welfare and safety.
+64

-The idea that animal experiences and emotions could or needed to be studied was once rejected, but it is now accepted that animals do experience feelings, that those feelings motive their behavior and preferences, and can motivate the animal to behave in a certain way.59 Animals have been found to have much higher cognitive abilities than have traditionally supposed and be able to express a variety of emotional responses including reactions to distress and pain.60 Elephants, which have been found to have high mental sophistication, have been observed acting altruistically to care for injured herd members and
+The idea that animal experiences and emotions could or needed to be studied was once rejected, but it is now accepted that animals do experience feelings.
+Animal's feelings motivate their behavior and preferences, and can motivate an animal to behave in a certain way.
+Animals have been found to have much higher cognitive abilities than have traditionally recognized and have been able to express a variety of emotional responses including reactions to distress and pain.
+For instance, elephants, which have been found to have high mental sophistication, have been observed acting altruistically to care for injured herd members and mourning the dead.
+While research has shown that animals do feel a variety of emotions, more research is needed to understand the impact of such emotions and whether these emotions give rise to sentience as it has been applied to vertebrates by most commentators.